 In Tucson, Yuma and throughout Arizona, adults generally have two years from the date of the accident; minors have two years from attaining the age of majority.
 However, you may have to file a claim in a much shorter time.
 It is critical to check with a car accident attorney to make sure you know the applicable time limits for your case.
 Failure to file a claim or lawsuit promptly could forever bar you from recovering from those at fault.

-No. The first thing you should do is contact an experienced Tucson, AZ or Yuma, AZ car accident lawyer.
+No. The first thing you should do is contact an experienced Tucson, Yuma, or San Luis AZ car accident lawyer.
 The last thing you want to do is talk with the responsible party’s insurance representative about your accident.

 The adjuster for the insurance carrier, whose job it is to minimize the amount of money the responsible party may have to pay as a result of the crash, is looking for ways to shift the blame to you or someone else.
 Statements given shortly after the collision often are not complete due to the stress of the injuries or death that occurred.
 Later, when asked the same questions under less stress, more details are often given, which creates the impression of inconsistency and can lead to suspicion or doubt about your recollection.

 You should not provide any statements to the responsible party’s insurance adjuster, even if they suggest you do so.
-You should not sign any statement or release that would permit them access to your medical or employment records before you consult with an auto accident lawyer.
+You should not sign any statement or release that would permit them access to your medical or employment records before you consult with an auto accident lawyer in San Luis AZ.

 Most insurance carriers have car accident lawyers on staff (or will immediately hire them) so they can begin defending the case right away.
 As such, time is of the essence.